bertw82/sql-library-manager/README.md

 # sql-library-manager
  SQL Library Manager

-To view this project, download the project files, run `npm install` in the command line, then navigate to http://localhost:3000/ in a browser.
+To view this project, download the project files, run `npm install` then  `npm start` in the command line, then navigate to http://localhost:3000/ in a browser.

 This project was built with Express.js, SQLite, and PUG.